 Me, staring into the darkness at 3am: WTF!

-That night, I experienced a moment of wild, magical rage.
+That night, I experienced a lightning bolt of rage.
 How dare he say I’d better have a baby!
 How dare he give me orders!

 I was broke and kind of broken.
 Caring for an eggcupful of sea monkeys would’ve stretched my resources to the limit, let alone a child.